-Fibers that have been added to the concrete mix will protrude through the concrete surface.
+Fibers added to the concrete mix will protrude through the concrete surface.

-- Mechanically prepare surface by shot-blasting to industry standard texture (ICRI CSP3-CSP4) without causing defects to substrate. - · Remove fibers by burning with a propane torch. - Remove any remaining residue prior to coating application.
+- 1. Mechanically prepare surface by shot-blasting to industry-standard texture (ICRI CSP3-CSP4) without causing defects to substrate. - 2.
+Remove fibers by burning with a propane torch. - 3.
+Remove any remaining residue prior to coating application.

-• It is not recommended to use fibers in the concrete mix when a coating is to be applied.
-If fibers are present, remove prior to application of coating.
+It is not recommended to use fibers in the concrete mix when a coating is to be applied.
+If fibers are present, remove them before applying coating.